Joe Torre: St. Louis Cardinals (1969–1974)

 In 1972, Torre won his second consecutive starting role as third baseman for the National League in the All-Star Game.
 However, his offensive numbers for the season dipped to a .289 batting average with 11 home runs and 81 runs batted in.
-After two more sub-par seasons, the Cardinals traded the 34-year-old Torre to the New York Mets for Ray Sadecki with Tommy Moore.
+After two more sub-par seasons, the Cardinals traded the 34-year-old Torre to the New York Mets for Ray Sadecki and Tommy Moore on October 13, 1974.